 Have you ever felt stressed about what to give your spouse or romantic partner for Valentine’s Day?
 Have you ever felt pressured to find the right gift, the perfect bouquet of flowers, or the best restaurant, without breaking the bank?
 Have you ever longed to do something out of the ordinary, more meaningful, and long lasting to celebrate Valentine’s Day with your special someone?
-Read on to see what one couple did and how they deepened their relationship bond through a common desire to be good stewards of the earth.
+Read on to see what one couple did and how they deepened their relationship bond by being good stewards of the earth.

 This particular couple—I’ll call them Rayanne and Greg—are both in their early forties and have been married for thirteen years.
 They have shared many wonderful, passionate, and memorable Valentine’s Day celebrations together.

 But one Valentine’s day a couple of years ago they wanted to do something really different.
 Instead of spending money on things that would only be consumed and discarded—like an expensive dinner, a bottle of fine wine, and a dozen red roses—why not do something together for the good of the planet, something that others could experience and appreciate too?

 Rayanne and Greg both regularly enjoyed the outdoors and had spent many a day hiking together, going bird watching, mountain biking, and having picnics at the beach.
 For years they had talked about finding a way to volunteer in one of these settings that they loved.
 But how?
 Greg had the perfect idea: they'd spend a day restoring parklands through their state parks association.
 Rayanne loved the idea and took it a step further.
 Seeing that Valentine’s Day was coming up, why not dedicate their efforts as a kind of valentine to the earth?